metzlere/metzlere-sdd/README.md

 ## Purpose
-This repo codifies the approach and processes I use for SDD, and is used to version control my custom slash commands and global/project document templates.
+This repo codifies the approach and processes I use for SDD, and serves to version control my custom slash commands and global+project document templates.
 It is a living document.
-It represents my process when I have access to both agentic coding tools (Claude Code) and all required packages (GitHub Spec Kit).
-It could be used by any other coding agent provided the correct Spec Kit files are used.
+I prefer Claude Code and GitHub Spec Kit, but this approach could work with any agentic coding tool (ex.
+GitHub Copilot, Cursor) and alternative SDD package ( ex.
+BMAD-METHOD, OpenSpec).

 **SDD (Specification-Driven Development)** means writing clear intent and requirements before implementation.
 The agent builds from specs, not ambiguous requests. **GitHub Spec Kit** is a package providing templated slash commands for creating specifications, plans, and tasks.
 This workflow prevents scope creep and reduces rework by forcing upfront clarity.